galette/galettedoc/source/development/plugins-0.8-0.9.rst

    $ git move templates/default/lend.js webroot
    $ git move templates/default/images webroot

 Then, you have to change paths to those files.
-As an example, see the ``header.tpl`` file, whicho looks like the following in 0.8:
+As an example, see the ``header.tpl`` file, which looks like the following in 0.8:

 .. code-block:: smarty